gene-themachine/museShare/README.md

 I've always wanted to develop an application where people can share their opinions on certain artists, albums, or tracks.
 They can simply say they're good or they go on a long explanation of what a certain album symbolizes or what the song means.

+## Note!

+In many instacnes, I've gotten a error from the youtube API because my API key is invalid or exhausted.
+However, time to time, it would work again.
+Similarly, because I am using the free Spotify API, I've had many instances where the application doesn't work because of api key exahustion.
+If you experience this problem, please give it some time to try it again.

 ## Features